FAWAD-AHMAD-168/Learnify/README.md

-# Learnify – Modern Landing Page
+# Learnify – A Personalized learning platform

 Welcome to **Learnify**, a sleek and responsive landing page designed for e-learning platforms, online courses, or any modern educational website.